sohale/sohale.github.io/pages/presentations-talks.md

 2006: Perceptual Decision Making : A Review (SCS, IPM)

-2005: Statistical Grammar Learning (Jenny Safran's theory of language)
+2005: Statistical Grammar Learning (on Jenny R. Saffran's [Predictive] theory in Statistical language learning)

 2005: Encoding of Tactile Sensory in Early Somatosensoty Cortex (S1; a paper by A Romo)

-2005: Tactile Processing in Afferents and Early Somatosensoty Cortex
+2005: Tactile Processing in Primary Afferents and Early Somatosensoty Cortex (Timescales in somatosensory receptors)

-2006: Accurate Adaptive-Threshold Neural Cell Modeling (Adaptive SRM)
+2006: Accurate Adaptive-Threshold Neural Cell Modeling ("Adaptive SRM" model)

-2006: Operant conditioning: roles of Dopamine and Serotonin
+2006: Operant conditioning: roles of Dopamine and Serotonin (Daw, Kakade, Dayan; Opponent interactions between serotonin and dopamine[.](https://doi.org/10.1016/s0893-6080(02)00052-7))

-2005: Oscillations in Parkinson Disease: phase-planes analysis of Dynamical Systems
+2005: Oscillations in Parkinson Disease: phase-planes analysis of Dynamical Systems (Rubin & Terman; High frequency stimulation of the subthalamic nucleus eliminates pathological thalamic rhythmicity in a computational model. [.](https://doi.org/10.1023/b:jcns.0000025686.47117.67))

 2005: Prediction Error, Reiforcement Learning and the role of Dopamine.